-At this point, we've met all the requirements to start running Zenko CloudServer as a backend to Duplicity.
-So we should be able to back up a local folder/file to local S3.
-Let's try with the duplicity decompressed folder:
+3. At this point all requirements to run CloudServer as a backend to Duplicity have been met.
+A local folder/file should back up to the local S3.
+Try it with the decompressed Duplicity folder:

+'''

+$> duplicity duplicity-0.7.11 "s3://127.0.0.1:8000/testbucket/"

+'''

+Note:

-''' $> duplicity duplicity-0.7.11 "s3://127.0.0.1:8000/testbucket/" Note: Duplicity will prompt you for a symmetric encryption passphrase.
-Save it somewhere as you will need it to recover your data.
-Alternatively, you can also add the ''--no-encryption'' flag and the data will be stored plain. '''
+Duplicity will prompt for a symmetric encryption passphrase.
+Save it carefully, as you will need it to recover your data.
+Alternatively, you can add the --no-encryption flag and the data will be stored plain.

-If this command is succesful, you will get an output looking like this:
+If this command is successful, you will receive an output resembling: